atmoos/cv/ReferenceArchitectures.md

 This is a selection of architectures I was involved in.
 Either as an architect or lead developer.

+**Note**: All diagrams follow [C4](https://c4model.com/).
+However, to keep this document reasonably short, I chose to not follow it exactly and sometimes mix (abstraction) layers.

 ## ᛟ Messaging System

 Date: 2023